Submissions are closed

 We encourage you to indicate your preferred format.
 However, we cannot guarantee that we will be able to offer you the requested slot, but we'll do our best.

-- Submissions accepted by the Review Committee will be presented at THC18;
+- Submissions accepted by the organizers will be presented at THC19;

 - For accepted works, at least one of the authors must record a video of the talk (requirements are given below) and send it to the staff according to the timeline.

-- Further questions on the submission process may be sent to the organization chair at email@example.com;
+- Further questions on the submission process may be sent to the organizers at firstname.lastname@example.org;